Your Guide to Selling Estate and Antique Jewelry

 Click here for more about our item protection policy

 Considerations When Selling an Antique Ring

-Family heirlooms, particularly jewelry can be incredibly valuable depending on their time period, condition, rarity and other factors.
+Family heirlooms, particularly jewelry, can be incredibly valuable depending on their time period, condition, rarity and other factors.
 Antique rings have become popular items owing to their uniqueness and beautiful craftsmanship.
 The value of antique rings can be more difficult to determine and can be very subjective.
 That is why at Worthy, we do not assign a value to your estate jewelry pieces.
 Rather, we have them professionally inspected and let result of the auction do the talking.
 We have partnered with the world's top grading laboratories, GIA and IGI, to enhance buyer trust and ensure that you receive the best possible value when selling your items.
-Additionally, we will find the right buyers who are interested in antique rings, thereby making it much easier for you to get a fair price for your antique ring.
-Before your antique ring is put up for auction, a number of factors will need to be evaluated to determine its true market value.
+Additionally, we will find the right buyers who are interested in antique and estate pieces, thereby making it much easier for you to get a fair price for your antique ring.
+Before your item is put up for auction, a number of factors will need to be evaluated to determine its true market value.

-Overall Quality - The actual gemstones and precious metals that compose the ring pays a role in the value.
+Overall Quality - The actual gemstones and precious metals that compose the piece pays a role in the value.
 Sometimes certain adjustments can cause damage to the parts, lessening their individual value.
 Antique rings that are still in their original state will generally be more valuable than modified jewelry.
 If you plan on selling an antique ring, it is important that you do not alter it because in most cases this will only decrease the overall value.
 If your ring is in need of repair, it should only be repaired by a professional so it is not damaged or significantly altered.
 Additionally, if you need to resize your antique ring, it should only be done by a professional and the alteration should be nearly invisible.

 Recently Auctioned Items: